-Official ACT or SAT test results are recommended.
+Official test results (SAT or ACT) are recommended.

 Once these documents are complete, the application is submitted for review.
 Admitted applicants will then need to provide the following:

-- A current official bank statement from the bank (not just a receipt) showing sufficient U.S. dollar funds to cover expenses for an academic year of attendance at Neumont University.
+- An official bank statement from the bank (not just a receipt) showing sufficient funds to cover expenses for a calendar year of attendance at Neumont University.
 Please contact your admissions representative for the current dollar amount.

 - F-1 students are required to provide proof of additional funds for each F-2 dependent.

 - If the applicant has a sponsor, the sponsor will need to complete the affidavit of support.
 Scholarship money can be applied toward the certifying amount.

 All international students who are currently studying in the United States on an F-1 student visa and who are transferring from another U.S. institution are required to submit a Transfer Eligibility Form prior to the issuing of the new I-20.